-In some installation applications, areas (floors, walls) in some rooms may be exposed to unconditioned air (room may be above or next to an unheated garage or storeroom).
+In some installation applications, areas (floors, walls) in some rooms will be exposed to unconditioned air (room will be above or next to an unheated garage or storeroom).
 To countermeasure:

-- Verify that carpet is or will be installed (carpet may increase the temperature by three (3) degrees). - Add insulation between the floor joists. - Install radiant heat or another type of heating system to the floor.
+- Verify that carpet is or will be installed (carpet will increase the temperature by three degrees). - Add insulation between the floor joists. - Install radiant heat or another type of heating system to the floor.